CHYMANNI

 I. Born of Bark and Sky

-“Ignore either, and you fall from the branch.”
+“Favor either, and you fall from the branch.”

-Thus, their lives are lived in duality:
+From this belief, their lives unfold in duality:

 Mischief sharpens perception.

-Discipline channels that perception into precision.
+Discipline channels perception into precision.

 Play reveals truth.